GabrielDja/PoppyPlaytime-Wiki_App/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 **Suggest an Idea**
-suggest an idea for this application?
-(Replace this text with your own)
+- suggest an idea for this application?
+(Replace this line of text with your own)

 **Suggest a Feature**
-what feature would you like to see in this application?
-(Replace this text with your own)
+- what feature would you like to see in this application?
+(Replace this line of text with your own)